Message from the Dean

 The College of Health and Human Services at Sacramento State has a long and proud history of providing the region with health and human services professionals who are leaders in the region through their innovation, engagement, and impact.
 The college plays important roles in addressing the workforce needs of the region, in community engagement, and in research that matters.
 With more than 38,000 alumni from the college, chances are that if you interact with a nurse, a social worker, or a police officer in the region, that person is a Sac State alum.
-With more than 6,800 majors, making it the largest college on campus, the programs offered in the college continue to be in high demand.
+With nearly 7,000 majors, making it the largest college on campus, the programs offered in the college continue to be in high demand.
 The faculty and staff are committed to student success, which is one of the primary values of our mission.

 |Dr. Mary Maguire, Chair|

 Kinesiology and Health Science

 |Dr. Tanya Altmann, Chair|

 Recreation, Parks and Tourism